PDAL/PDAL/doc/tutorial/tindex/index.md

 {ref}`readers.tindex` data processing tasks with a little modification.
 Bash commands are provided for Unix users, and their Powershell equivalents for Windows.

-First, we make a new pipeline.
-After reading the point clouds referenced in the tile index (with the same {ref}`readers.copc` options as the creation command used), {ref}`filters.hag_nn` creates a new height above ground dimension, which gets written to a new GeoTIFF raster with {ref}`writers.gdal`.
-You might notice that we don't supply some important options yet, like the boundary polygons for `readers.tindex` and the filenames for `writers.gdal`: these values are going to be substituted in when we run the `pdal pipeline` command.
+First, we make a new {ref}`pipeline`.
+After reading the point clouds referenced in the tile index (with the same {ref}`readers.copc` options as the creation command used), {ref}`filters.hag_nn` creates a new height above ground dimension, which gets written to a new GeoTIFF raster using {ref}`writers.gdal`.
+You might notice that we don't supply some important options yet, like the boundary polygons for {ref}`readers.tindex` and the filenames for {ref}`writers.gdal`: these values are going to be substituted in when we run the `pdal pipeline` command.

 ```json